justnonamenoname/lifeticle/readme.md

 2) Attachment to the organism.
 3) Feedback influence on the brain.

-The lifeticle remains in the brain after its death Phenomenal consciousness is the sum of sensations/qualia.
+The lifeticle remains in the brain after its death.
+Phenomenal consciousness is the sum of sensations/qualia.
 Other brain functions are not part of phenomenal consciousness.

 ## Survival